QuangBK/generativeAgent_LLM/README.md

 The GPTQ-for-LLaMa I used is the oobabooga's fork.
 You can install it with [this command](https://github.com/oobabooga/text-generation-webui/blob/main/docs/GPTQ-models-(4-bit-mode).md#step-1-install-gptq-for-llama).

 ### Run
 Please check the notebook file.
-You should have a free SERPER API KEY and a LLM model to run this.
 I use the [wizard-mega-13B-GPTQ](https://huggingface.co/TheBloke/wizard-mega-13B-GPTQ) model.
 Feel free to try others.

 # Notebook
 ### Define Generative Agent